gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## Programmatically creating pages from data

 So this is great!
-We have a nice index page where we're querying our markdown files.
-But we don't want to just see excerpts, we want actual pages for our markdown files.
+We have a nice index page where we're querying our Markdown files.
+But we don't want to just see excerpts, we want actual pages for our Markdown files.

 Let's get started.